aspose-slides/Aspose.Slides-Documentation/en/nodejs-java/developer-guide/presentation-content/manage-text/manage-autofit-settings/_index.md

 ## **Wrap Text**

 If you want the text in a shape to get wrapped inside that shape when the text goes beyond the shape's border (width only), you have to use the **Wrap text in shape** parameter.
-To specify this setting, you have to set the [WrapText](https://reference.aspose.com/slides/nodejs-java/aspose.slides/TextFrameFormat#getWrapText--) property (from the [TextFrameFormat](https://reference.aspose.com/slides/nodejs-java/aspose.slides/TextFrameFormat) class) to `true`.
+To specify this setting, you have to call the [setWrapText](https://reference.aspose.com/slides/nodejs-java/aspose.slides/TextFrameFormat#setWrapText) method from the [TextFrameFormat](https://reference.aspose.com/slides/nodejs-java/aspose.slides/TextFrameFormat) class with `true` value.

-This Javascript code shows you how to use the Wrap Text setting in a PowerPoint presentation:
+This JavaScript code shows you how to use the Wrap Text setting in a PowerPoint presentation:

 ```javascript
 var pres = new aspose.slides.Presentation();